sangres.com sangres.com

 The Gospel-Hump Wilderness is in central Idaho, bordering the Frank Church-River of No Return Wilderness on its northwest side.
 Gospel-Hump Wilderness contains 206,053 acres with elevations ranging between 1,970' at the Wind River pack bridge across the Salmon River to the summit of Buffalo Hump at 8,940'.
 The name comes from a mix of the Gospel Peaks and Buffalo Hump.

-Upper left photo of Crooked Creek in Gospel-Hump Wilderness courtesy of the USDA.
+Upper right photo of Crooked Creek in Gospel-Hump Wilderness courtesy of the USDA.